zazaho/SimImg/README.md

 When the program starts, there are no active conditions and thumbnails of all files are shown in a grid sorted by filename.

-Once some conditions are activated or changed the display will be updated.
+Once some filters are activated or changed the display will be updated.

-For each picture that has some matches in the collection, the groups of matching thumbnails will be shown in a line.
+For each picture that has some matches in the collection, the group of matching thumbnails will be shown in a row.
 The only exception is a group that is already displayed in its entirety as a subgroup on another line.

 Simimg does its best to maintain the sorting order of the displayed files according to filename.
 This is chosen for two reasons.

 1) it limits the visual changes when modifying parameters or conditions.
 This helps to understand the impact of the modification.

-2) Many times the filename of holiday pictures represents a natural sorting order;
-for example the serial photo-number or a prefix chosen to indicate where a picture was taken.
+2) Many times the filename of holiday pictures represents a natural sorting order; for example the serial photo-number or a prefix chosen to indicate where a picture was taken.
 Maintaining this order, means related pictures have more chance of being presented close together.

 Note that completely identical files (exact copies of some image file) will not be shown twice.
 Instead one thumbnail will be shown with a